InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/creating_an_innersource_strategy.md

 - Executive summary
 - What InnerSource is
 - Why InnerSource is important for our organization
-- Current status of InnerSource in your organization
+- Current status of InnerSource in our organization
 - Target state
 - Recommended actions (to reach the target state)